aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/jython/programming-with-documents-in-jython/autofit-setting-to-tables-in-jython/_index.md

 ﻿---
-title: Autofit Setting to Tables in Jython – Aspose.Words for Java
+title: Autofit Setting to Tables in Jython
+second_title: Aspose.Words for Java
 articleTitle: Autofit Setting to Tables in Jython
 linktitle: Autofit Setting to Tables in Jython
 description: "Autofit Setting to Tables using Jython."